Myth Busters On The Funfair

 I duly popped in, and as I sat down in front of her she told me that I was free to go.
 Turned out they weren’t actually interviewing people, they had a description and if you fitted it they would arrest you.
 Just out of interest I enquired as to how they intended to track everyone who had attended the fair to see if they fit the description.
 “Oh we don’t, we are only interviewing people off the actual fair!”

 So there might well have been 100,000 people visit the event.
 But the suspects were strictly limited to the couple of hundred showmen.
 Who would actually have been hard at work during the time of the fair.
+Sometimes in compiling these myth busters I truly despair as to the levels of prejudice.

 A similar thing occurred a few years later at the Harrogate stray funfair.
 It seems that someone had been knocked off of their bike and killed on a country road leading to harrogate.
 Because that particular week the fair was in town, it was decided by the local Stasi, erm sorry constabulary, that it must be a funfair vehicle that had hit him.
 I mean, there was at least 20 funfair vehicles used that road on that day compared to only a few thousand non funfair vehicles, so its obvious isn’t it.